rachelslaybaugh/python-testing/02-assertions.md

 indiscriminately and the helpfulness of the resulting error message is usually quite limited.

-Also, input checking may require decending a rabbit hole of exceptional cases.
+Also, input checking may require decending into a rabbit hole of exceptional cases.
 What happens when the input provided to the mean function is a string, rather than a list of numbers?

 > ## Insert an Assertion {.challenge}
 >
-> 1. Open an IPython Notebook
+> 1. Open a Jupyter Notebook
 > 2. Create the following function:
 >
 > ~~~ {.python}